tmjoseantonio/push-notifications-server/README.md

   1. `npm run install`: Setup project dependencies
   2. `npm run init`: Create VAPID keys and base `.env` file.
   3. Copy the private and public keys into the generated `.env` file.
 (Do not hardcode or share these credentials).
+  4. Copy public key to `client/client.js` in the constant `VAPID_KEY`
-  4. Start the server with `npm run start`
+  5. Start the server with `npm run start`
-  5. Open local server with `npm run open-client:[your os]` available options are (macos, linux, windows.
+  6. Open local server with `npm run open-client:[your os]` available options are (macos, linux, windows.
 You can also open the following url `http://127.0.0.1:3000`.

 ## API Endpoints